DustCar/Unreal-Gaming-Programming-Notes/README.md

 - **Input Mapping Contexts (IMC)** : Maps user inputs to IAs and can be dynamically added, removed, or prioritized for each user.
 Can be applied one or more times through a local player's Enhanced Input Local Player Subsystem.
 - **Modifiers** : Adjusts the value of raw input coming from user's devices.
 IMCs can have any number of modifiers associated with each raw input for an IA.
 Examples: Dead zones, input smoothing.
 Custom modifiers can also be created.
 - **Triggers** : Uses post-Modifier input values, or output magnitudes of other IAs, to determine whether an IA should activate.
 Any IA can have one or more Triggers for each input.

+#### Using/Setting up EIS using C++
+After ensuring EIS is added and enabled, first task would be to set up the IMC within the character header and establishing SetupPlayerInputComponent in the cpp file.
+ - add a UInputMappingContext* as a protected member in *Character.h
+ - in the cpp file, set up SetupPlayerInputComponent.
+If anything is default set, other than `Super::SetupPlayerInputComponent`, then remove.
+We'll get back to it later on, for now is just setup.
+   1. Get player controller
+   2. Get local player subsystem from player controller. (remember to add scope ULocalPlayer when using GetSubsystem<>().
+   3. Clear mappings then add the Input Mapping context from header file.

+Next is to set up the IAs.
+This could be done individually by creating separate *UInputAction\** variables but would become tedious with more actions.
+For better management, use a config file to hold multiple actions.
+This config file would subclass **DataAsset** and can hold as many actions as wanted.

+After creating the file, make sure to add `#include "InputAction.h"` in the header file.
+Then add all necessary/wanted *UInputActions* as **public** members with the preferred properties of *EditDefaultsOnly* and *BlueprintReadOnly*.

+Make sure to add the config file as a protected member of the character class, just like the IMC from earlier.

+Now we go back to the *SetupPlayerInputComponent* function to bind functions to the actions listed in the header file.
+To do so:
+ 1. Get the *EnhancedInputComponent* by casting it from the *PlayerInputComponent*
+ 2. Bind the actions to the functions that would be made soon using *BindAction*.

+*Note: Make sure to add `#include "EnhancedInput/Public/EnhancedInputComponent.h"` and `#include "*ConfigData.h"` as headers.*

+Finally, declare the input functions that were bounded to earlier in the header file and then create the functions in the cpp file.
+When declaring the functions, it should have a ***const** FInputActionValue&* as a parameter and should be **void**.
+Within the cpp file, make sure to add `#include "InputActionValue.h"` as a header.